-The department updated its application processes and systems and is working to enhance how disposition approvals are provided to clients.
-As such, in order to do business with the department via electronic means, you must consent to:
+The department has enhanced how disposition approvals are provided to clients.
+In order to do business with the department via electronic means, you must consent to:

-Please have the Electronic Consent form signed by an authorized representative of the company and returned to the department as directed on the form instructions available at: Electronic Consent Form (PDF, 30 KB).
+Have the Electronic Consent form signed by an authorized representative of your company and returned to the department as directed on the form instructions available at: Electronic Consent Form (PDF, 30 KB).

-Effective Tuesday, December 21, 2010, status requests will be electronically submitted online through the Electronic Disposition System (EDS)
+Status requests are to be electronically submitted online through the Electronic Disposition System (EDS).

-For further information, links, and FAQ's about a specific online service, please visit the respective site below.
+For further information about a specific online service, visit the respective site below:

 ADEPT is the system currently used by the department to administer and manage geophysical activities.